Skip to main content

 " A princess always recognises another."

 The news reached Murugan.
-He realised that lady was Devasena in disguise.
+He realised that the lady was Devasena in disguise.
 Anger filled him.
-She who was a spy of that man now claims to love him and knowing everything his parents agreed to the marriage.
-His mother told him " When a girl goes against her father's wish to marry a man he does not approve of it means she truly loves this man and wants to fight the world for him."
+She, who was a spy of that man, now claims to love him and, knowing everything, his parents agreed to the marriage.
+His mother told him, " When a girl goes against her father's wish to marry a man he does not approve of, it means she truly loves this man and wants to fight the world for him."

 The marriage was a huge celebration.
-They together travelled back to the South to teach the people.
+They travelled back to the South to teach the people.

 Note: Pictures are from Wikipedia.
 The Direct conversations and happenings are the author's interpretation with no reference to any such occurrence in religious texts.
 It is a way to show Murugan's great character and to let the readers know his consorts better.